MIDDLE SCHOOL AUDITIONS 2025

 Auditions

 Auditions will require up to one minute of a musical theater song of your choice + a short interview/discussion about your previous participation in PDC programs.
+Video submissions are not allowed.

 Audition notes and tips are below!